junxit/us-congress-bills-114/bill.md

   >     - **(A)** establish procedures for allowing a bipartisan majority of Commissioners to place an order, decision, report, or action on the agenda of an open meeting;
   >     - **(B)** establish procedures for informing all Commissioners of a reasonable number of options available to the Commission for resolving a petition, complaint, application, rulemaking, or other proceeding;
   >     - **(C)** establish procedures for ensuring that all Commissioners have adequate time, prior to being required to decide a petition, complaint, application, rulemaking, or other proceeding (including at a meeting held pursuant to section 5(d)), to review the proposed Commission decision document, including the specific language of any proposed rule or any proposed amendment of an existing rule;
+  >     - **(D)** establish procedures for publishing the text of agenda items to be voted on at an open meeting in advance of such meeting so that the public has the opportunity to read the text before a vote is taken;
-  >     - **(D)** establish deadlines (relative to the date of filing) for disposition of applications for a license under section 1.913 of title 47, Code of Federal Regulations;
+  >     - **(E)** establish deadlines (relative to the date of filing) for disposition of applications for a license under section 1.913 of title 47, Code of Federal Regulations;
-  >     - **(E)** assign resources needed in order to meet the deadlines described in subparagraph (D), including whether the Commission’s ability to meet such deadlines would be enhanced by assessing a fee from applicants for such a license; and
+  >     - **(F)** assign resources needed in order to meet the deadlines described in subparagraph (E), including whether the Commission’s ability to meet such deadlines would be enhanced by assessing a fee from applicants for such a license; and
-  >     - **(F)** publish each order, decision, report, or action not later than 30 days after the date of the adoption of such order, decision, report, or action.
+  >     - **(G)** publish each order, decision, report, or action not later than 30 days after the date of the adoption of such order, decision, report, or action.
   >   - **(4)** *Data for performance measures* The Commission shall develop a performance measure or proposed performance measure required by this subsection to rely, where possible, on data already collected by the Commission.
   >   - **(5)** *GAO audit* Not less frequently than every 6 months, the Comptroller General of the United States shall audit the cost estimates provided by the Commission under paragraph (2)(D)(iii) during the preceding 6-month period.
   > - **(b)** *Periodic review* On the date that is 5 years after the completion of the rulemaking proceeding under subsection (a)(1), and every 5 years thereafter, the Commission shall initiate a new rulemaking proceeding to continue to consider such procedural changes to its rules as may be in the public interest to maximize opportunities for public participation and efficient decisionmaking.